For many small business owners, the top priority is always this: how do I get more customers?

 Teaming up with businesses that offer complementary services is highly effective when it comes to generating new sales.
 For example, if you are a design company, you may partner with a web development company, allowing both companies to offer a comprehensive design and technical package that is often sought after by small business owners.
 This, of course, is a simplified example.
 In this day and age, your partners may well be in another country and serve a different demographic group.

 To make a partnership work, it is vital that you and your partner must be equally committed and are able to bring value to each other’s clients.
 For instance, you must provide excellent sales tools to your partner, while they must give you the support that you need to reinforce this winning behaviour.

 From online media subscription, gym membership to health food delivery service, you are often invited to try out services or products before signing up.
 Why?
 Because these companies want you to have a feel of their products or services first before you start paying.
 Judging by how many businesses are using this tactic, we reckon that offering free trail or giving away free stuff does lead to high conversions.

 If you are not comfortable with giving away stuff for free, consider giving a discount, or make shipping and delivery free for a limited period if you are selling products online.

 5. Have a Plan

-This seems obvious, but many business owners don’t have a clearly stated strategic plan with regards to sales targets, financial performance and cash flow.
-Acquiring new customers take time and effort, so in the meantime, how you keep your cash flow positive to sustain your operations is key.
-At Tax Agility, we are all about financial performance and control, so we look at the numbers, work with you to help you develop a strategic plan and make your business profitable.
+This seems obvious, but surprisingly, quite a few business owners do not have a clear strategic plan with regards to sales targets, financial performance and cash flow.
+Acquiring new customers take time and effort, so what you must do to keep your cash flow positive and sustain your operation in the meantime are areas that entrepreneurs tend to overlook.